kretsulaksusha/Computer-project/README.md

 ```

 - ### product()
-Generate a cartesian product of input iterables
+Description: Generate a cartesian product of input iterables

+Get a cartesian product of some iterables

+Made by: Radomyr
 ```python
 def product(*iterables):
     if len(iterables) == 0: